-Stopped in its tracks: How Antigena neutralizes zero-day ransomware
+Stopped in its tracks: How RESPOND neutralizes zero-day ransomware

 The FBI estimates that, on average, more than 4,000 ransomware attacks have occurred every day since 2016.
 Operating at machine speeds, ransomware is capable of wreaking havoc on a digital enterprise within mere seconds.
 And unfortunately, traditional security tools are only programmed to detect known cyber-threats using rules and signatures – leaving them blind to tailored and novel ransomware threats that have never been seen before in the wild.

 Because Darktrace’s fundamental approach to cyber defense does not rely on rules and signatures to identify emerging threats, it is in a unique position to neutralize novel attacks.
-In one recent customer environment, Darktrace Antigena stopped a previously-unknown ‘zero-day’ ransomware attack targeting an electronics manufacturer.
-Even when deployed over a fraction of the digital estate, Darktrace Antigena was able to respond to this never-before-seen ransomware strain before it could do any damage.
+In one recent customer environment, Darktrace RESPOND (formerly known as 'Antigena') stopped a previously-unknown ‘zero-day’ ransomware attack targeting an electronics manufacturer.
+Even when deployed over a fraction of the digital estate, Darktrace RESPOND was able to neutralize this never-before-seen ransomware strain before it could do any damage.